 Assembly language is a low-level programming language that serves as a bridge between high- level languages and machine code.
 It uses symbolic representations of the actual binary instructions used by the CPU, making it slightly easier to work with compared to pure machine language.
 Instead of writing binary numbers (0s and 1s) for each instruction, programmers use mnemonics (short codes) like MOV (move data), ADD (add data), and SUB (subtract data), which are more human-readable.
 Each mnemonic corresponds to a specific machine instruction, allowing direct control of the hardware.
 Despite being more readable than machine code, assembly language is still closely tied to the architecture of the specific processor for which it is written.
 This means that assembly programs are not portable across different types of processors and must be rewritten for each hardware platform.
 While assembly language provides powerful control over the hardware and efficient use of system resources, it requires detailed knowledge of the CPU's architecture and instruction set.
 Assembly is typically used in situations where performance and efficiency are critical, such as in system programming, real- time applications, and embedded systems.

-characteristics:
+The characteristics are as follows:

 Symbolic instructions make it more readable than machine code.